leighghunt/metlink-cancellations-dashboard/README.md

 - Highlight new cancellations for a few seconds
 - Sound notification of cancellations?
 - Display dashboard of number of cancellations today, and last 5 or 7 days.
+- Add sequence to allow clients to detect missed emit and reload

 DONE: